 Under the SBMA program, a rate of inflation that is higher than the 2.75% assumption will result in purchasing power allowances that exceed our projections.
 On the other hand, a lower-than-expected rate of inflation will result in lower purchasing power allowances.
 For example, if inflation is 2.75% each year in the future (as currently assumed), the balance of the SBMA is not projected to be depleted.
-If inflation is 3.75% each year in the future and the purchasing power level remained at 85%, the balance in the SBMA is projected to be depleted in about 35 years.
+If inflation is 3.75% each year in the future and the purchasing power level remained at 85%, the balance in the SBMA is projected to be depleted in about 28 years.
 In accordance with the board's purchasing power policy, if the date of depletion is determined to occur prior to 2089, a reduction in the purchasing power level would be recommended.
+This analysis assumes that there is no change in the investment return assumption which might occur in periods of prolonged high inflation.

 The following graph shows these projections along with two additional scenarios.
-Each of the scenarios includes the proposed increase in the retiree benefits under Option 1 (SB 868).
+Each of the scenarios includes the increase in retiree benefits under Option 1.

-The following graph shows the same scenarios except reflect one of the varying purchase levels under Option 2 where 90% purchasing power is adopted effective July 1, 2023.
+The following graph shows the same scenarios except reflects one of the varying purchase power levels under Option 2 where 90% purchasing power is adopted effective July 1, 2024.